 Several mammals can survive the long and cold winter thanks due to this.
 As these animals prepare to hibernate, they use some special adaptation techniques;

 The animals eat plenty of food before the onset of winter and store it in fat.
 When hibernating, the animals survive on this stored fat as a way of nourishing its body.

 The body temperatures drastically drop to come close to the outside temperatures.

-The breathing and heart rate slows down, and the animal falls into a deep slumber — these aid in slowing down body functions so that the animal is using less energy.
+The breathing and heart rate slows down, and the animal falls into a deep slumber — these aid in slowing down body functions so that the animal uses less energy.

 Here are just some of the mammals of North America that hibernate during the winter months.

 Many people often mistake these tiny mammals for squirrels.
 It’s probably because they closely resemble each other.

 Chipmunks are small in size and usually weigh less than one pound.
 They normally have a brown and yellow coat with grey fur.
 Also, chipmunks have a black and white stripe that runs down their back, one of the distinguishing features of squirrels.

 Something you may not know about chipmunks is that they hibernate.
 When it’s the winter season, a chipmunk’s body temperature drops drastically.

 They fall into a deep sleep throughout the season, only waking up occasionally to feed.
 Unlike some other mammals which hibernate, chipmunks do not put on extra fat to take them through the winter.

 They do, however, collect plenty of food, caching it in their burrows before winter comes.
 This animal has special cheek pouches that they use to carry food, storing it in their burrows.

-There is usually enough room for them to keep enough food that will take them through the entire winter.
+There is usually enough room for them to keep enough food to take them through the entire winter.
 Chipmunks are quite busy in the months preceding the winter season.

 Although these little mammals hibernate, they do not spend the entire season in a deep sleep.
 They wake up every few days, and at this time, their body temperatures rise to about 94 degrees.
 This is what is known as an active cycle.